-Internal EIA/QIA process to be adopted by JUCD .
+Internal External Internal Ev ternal Internal EIA/QIA process to be adopted by JUCD.
 PMO process currently scaled back, with risk to placement of S14Z2 in decision making.
 A robust engagement programme that supports the health inequalities and commissioning agendas at the planning stage, with full population analysis to support reaching seldom heard groups.
 Finalise construct of engagement mechanisms from PPG level, through PCN, Place, ICP to Engagement Committee level, subject to system structure agreement.
-Embed clear and robust statements and processes relating to the desire to engage in External Potential lack of provider engagement in JUCD communications and engagement work.
+Embed clear and robust statements and processes relating to the desire to engage in CCG strategic policies.
+External Potential lack of provider engagement in JUCD communications and engagement work.
 Lack of clarity in place development.
 PMO process currently scaled back, with risk to placement of S14Z2 in decision making.
-Internal Embed insight gathering processes into BAU for health service commissioning, with programme support identification of behaviours and issues that affect service commissioning and health inequalities S14Z2 process to be amalgamated with QEIA processes to ensure scrutiny CCG strategic policies.
-ACTIONS BEING TAKEN TO ADDRESS GAPS IN CONTROL/ASSURANCE (INCLUDE TIMESCALES) Internal Training support for project managers in development on commissioning cycle to standarise processes, building on recent project management training.
-Timeframe • Q2 2020/21 Engagement Committee re-established Insight programme in progress but requires longer-term function S14Z2 process to be amalgamated with QEIA processes to process to process to be amalgamated with QEIA processes to process to p Fully populated and network engagement structure, with permanent membership of Engagement Committee confirmed. • Q3 2020/21 scrutiny S14Z2 process to be amalgamated with QEIA processes to ensure scrutiny • Q2 2020/21
+Embed insight gathering processes into BAU for health service commissioning, with programme support identification of behaviours and issues that affect service commissioning and health inequalities S14Z2 process to be amalgamated with QEIA processes to ensure scrutiny to be amalgamated with QEIA nsure scrutiny ACTIONS BEING TAKEN TO ADDRESS GAPS I N CONTROL/ASSURANCE (INCLUDE TIMESCALES) Internal Training support for project managers in development on commissioning cycle to standarise processes, building on recent project management training.
+Fully populated and network engagement structure, with permanent membership of Engagement Committee confirmed.
+S14Z2 process to be amalgamated with QEIA processes to ensure scrutiny Timeframe Q2 2020/21 Q3 2020/21 Q2 2020/21 Engagement Committee re-established Insight programme in progress but requires longer-term funding model S14Z2 process to be amalgamated with QEIA processes to ensure scrutiny Timefrom June 2020 Q3 2020/21 Q2 2020/21 • Q3 2020/21